 The procedure operates a clear warning system: to indicate clearly to a Student when they are negatively affecting their own learning and that of others.
 If a Student is disruptive, the Teacher will issue a clear verbal warning, telling the Student what actions they need to change to ensure that they and others are able to learn and make progress.

-Warnings given for the following Immediate referral to the DFL/SBR room Low-level disruption Questioning why a warning has been given Calling out Fighting/Physical assault Off-task chatter Abusive or offensive language (swearing Talking over a Teacher (or after a countdown) indirect or directly) Distracting others Racist or homophobic language Bickering or unkindness Sexualised behaviour Rudeness Dangerous or violent behaviour Physical contact Highly disruptive behaviour Refusal to follow instructions Anything that is dangerous or causes risk Shouting Refusal to work Two days in SBR until 3:55pm Throwing an object Leaving seat without permission Refusing to go to DFL/SBR when instructed Easting in class (including chewing gum) Failure to attend detention
+Warning should only be issued when teachers have exhausted least invasive strategies to promote positive behaviour.

+Warnings given for the following Immediate referral to the DFL/SBR room

+Low-level disruption Questioning why a warning has been given

+Calling out Fighting/Physical assault

+Off-task chatter Abusive or offensive language (swearing

+Talking over a Teacher (or after a countdown) indirect or directly)

+Distracting others Racist or homophobic language

+Bickering or unkindness Sexualised behaviour

+Rudeness Dangerous or violent behaviour

+Physical contact Highly disruptive behaviour

+Refusal to follow instructions Anything that is dangerous or causes risk

+Shouting

+Refusal to work Two days in SBR until 3:55pm

+Throwing an object

+Leaving seat without permission Refusing to go to DFL/SBR when instructed

+Easting in class (including chewing gum) Failure to attend detention

-Use or sound of mobile phone/headphones (all confiscated)
+Use or sound of mobile phone/headphones (all Walking away from a member of staff

+confiscated) (behaviour or refusing to hand over first

-Damaging equipment or property
+Damaging equipment or property impression card)

 Swinging on chair

 Turning around on seat

 Failing to sit up straight and pay attention

 Head on the desk or in your arms

 Not following SLANT

 Anything that slows down learning